AndrewEllis93/Print-Tuning-Guide/articles/troubleshooting/extruder_skipping.md

 parent: Troubleshooting
 ---
 # Extruder Skipping
+---
+:dizzy: The concepts on this page is relevant to all printers, but certain parts are tailored to **Voron** printers.

+---
-These skips will typically be wider than [:page_facing_up: pockmarks.](http://localhost:4000/Print-Tuning-Guide/articles/troubleshooting/pockmarks.html)
+These skips will typically be wider than [:page_facing_up: pockmarks.](./troubleshooting/pockmarks.html)

 ![](./images/extruder_skipping/ExtruderSkips-4.png)\
 ![](./images/extruder_skipping/ExtruderSkips-1.png)\